kworam/ProcScript/README.md

 	});

-The `fnDoWhileTest` property of the proc config is a function that returns a boolean (true or false) value.
+The `fnDoWhileTest` property defines a function that returns a boolean (true or false) value.
 ProcScript calls the `fnDoWhileTest` function after executing the last block function in the Proc.
 If it returns false, ProcScript returns to the caller.
-If it returns true, ProcScript runs the Proc.
-ProcScript repeats this process until the `fnDoWhileTest` function returns false.
+If it returns true, ProcScript runs the Proc again.

 Control Flow in loop Procs
 ------------------------------------------

-In a loop Proc, the block function return value `PS.CONTINUE` works like the JavaScript `continue` statement.
+In a loop Proc, return value `PS.CONTINUE` works like the JavaScript `continue` statement.
 ProcScript skips the remaining block functions and begins running the next iteration of the loop.
-Likewise, the return value `PS.BREAK` works like the
+Likewise, return value `PS.BREAK` works like the
 JavaScript `break` statement.
 It makes ProcScript immediately return to the Proc's caller.

-For example, if you define and run this loop Proc:
+If you define and run this loop Proc:

     var LoopControlsProc = PS.defineProc({